tao-pr/pantip-libr/README.md

 ### 1. Download Pantip threads

-We have a script to fetch Pantip topics (in a specified range of IDs) and store them in a certain format in `CrouchDB` on your local machine.
+We have a script to fetch Pantip topics (in a specified range of IDs) and store them in a certain format in `CouchDB` on your local machine.
 Simply run the following command:

 ```